Acceptable Usage Policy

 - If your account is cancelled and is later re-activated, an administration fee of €50 is levied on your account.

-- A renewal invoice will be sent to the administrative email address, prior to expiration of the domain.
+- A renewal invoice or order will be sent to the administrative email address, prior to expiration of the domain or service.

 - If paying monthly, you will receive a monthly statement